Motherboard Compatibility

 The best cases for air-cooling

-If you’re intending on using a particularly large CPU heatsink then make sure the case has sufficient space to house the cooler, the best way to do this is on the product page of the cooler on the Scan website and clicking on the Specifications tab and check its height versus the width of the case.
+If you’re intending on using a particularly large CPU heatsink then make sure the case has sufficient space to house the cooler.
+Our product pages list the height on the ‘Specifications’ tab so you can check against the width of any case.
 Always leave room to spare as some of the width of the case will be taken up by the motherboard and its standoffs.

 The best cases for hydrocoolers

 If you’re going to buy a CPU or GPU with an all-in-one hydrocooler it’s critical you choose a case that has the right number of compatible radiator mounts.
 Hydrocoolers come in three main size groups, 120/140mm hydrocoolers with a single fan, 240/280mm hydrocoolers with two fans and 360/420mm hydrocoolers with three fans.
-You can check what each case supports on the product page of the case on the Scan website and clicking on the Specifications tab which will list what size radiators the case supports.
+You can check on our case product pages under the ‘Specifications’ tab where it will be listed what size radiators the case supports.

 The best cases for custom water-cooled PCs